DillonMercz/SOS-Bot/README.md

 npx twilio phone-numbers:buy
 ```

 Follow the instructions from there.
-YOu can always refer to this if you want to buy more numbers if you already have one.
+You can always refer to this if you want to buy more numbers if you already have one.
 ### Ngrok Setup

 You will need to install and start an Ngrok tunnel for twilio to have a public address to call into.
 This is rather simple.